DFuqua23/Active-Directory-Corp-Lab/README.md

 # Active Directory Home Lab – Windows Server 2019 + Windows 10

-This project is a small Active Directory lab I built at home to practice the kind of tasks you’d see in a typical help desk role.
+This project is a small Active Directory lab I built at home to gain hands-on experience with fundamental IT infrastructure skills, including installing and configuring virtual machines, a domain controller, managing user accounts, joining a client to a domain, and testing domain logons for multiple users.
 It uses Windows Server 2019 as a domain controller and a Windows 10 client joined to the domain.
-The idea was to recreate a basic corporate setup where users log into a domain, accounts are managed centrally, and I can break and fix things on purpose to practice basic troubleshooting, active directory fundamentals and use the environment for future labs.
+Ultimately, the goal was to simulate a small-to-medium corporate network environment where users log into a domain, accounts are managed centrally, and I can break and fix things on purpose to practice basic troubleshooting, active directory fundamentals and use the environment for future labs.

 ![Windows Server](https://img.shields.io/badge/OS-Windows%20Server-blue)
 ![Windows 10](https://img.shields.io/badge/OS-Windows%2010-brightgreen)